OverlordAkise/website-sources/luctus_wiki/docs/security/52_deobfuscate_example.md

 ```

 To start with line 1: All of the code is being run with RunString, even though the code could also be run without it.
 The source of the RunString at the end, "tenjznj", will be checked inside the local function "RunningDRMe", but this could also be removed together with the RunString.
-At the same time we could also remove the local function and just run the code directly, as neither RunString nor a function is not needed to run the code.
+At the same time we could also remove the local function and just run the code directly, as neither RunString nor a function is needed to run the code.

 This would turn the above code into this: